pypy/pypy/pypy/doc/rlib.rst

 these underscores left out for better readability (so ``a.add(b)`` can be used to add two rbigint instances).

-.. _rbigint: ../../../../pypy/rlib/rbigint.py

 ``rrandom``
 ===========

-The rrandom_ module contains an implementation of the mersenne twister random number generator.
+The `pypy/rlib/rrandom.py`_ module contains an implementation of the mersenne twister random number generator.
 It contains one class ``Random`` which most importantly has a ``random`` method which returns a pseudo-random floating point number between 0.0 and 1.0.

-.. _rrandom: ../../../../pypy/rlib/rrandom.py

 ``rsocket``
 ===========

-The rsocket_ module contains an RPython implementation of the functionality of the socket standard library with a slightly different interface.
+The `pypy/rlib/rsocket.py`_ module contains an RPython implementation of the functionality of the socket standard library with a slightly different interface.
 The difficulty with the Python socket API is that addresses are not "well-typed"
 objects: depending on the address family they are tuples, or strings, and so on, which is not suitable for RPython.
 Instead, ``rsocket`` contains a hierarchy of Address classes, in a typical static-OO-programming style.

-.. _rsocket: ../../../../pypy/rlib/rsocket.py

 ``rstack``
 ==========

-The rstack_ module allows an RPython program to control its own execution stack.
+The `pypy/rlib/rstack.py`_ module allows an RPython program to control its own execution stack.
 This is only useful if the program is translated using stackless.
 An old description of the exposed functions is below.